aen1gma/blog/_posts/2025-04-25-how-i-talk-to-ai.md

 Obviously, better prompting = better results.
 But, for general usage, I can usually get a good outcome through conversation, rather than dwelling on prompting perfection.

 However, once I establish an ongoing need for a certain type of interaction with AI, that's when it's worth putting the effort into crafting a great prompt.
-That way, I can copy and paste or set up a [Custom GPT](#), to get straight into a specific type of interaction quickly.
+That way, I can copy and paste or set up a [Custom GPT]({% post_url 2025-04-25-my-ai-teammates %}), to get straight into a specific type of interaction quickly.

+*If you’ve got questions, ideas, or just want to compare notes, I’d love to hear from you!
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/aidanboyd/) or via [email](mailto:aidanjboyd@gmail.com).*